15% of Londoners do not have suitable voter ID, polling suggests

 Some 15% of Londoners do not have suitable ID to vote in elections, according to research by London Labour.

-Young people and those from black or minority ethnic backgrounds are also five also times more likely to be turned away from polling stations, according to a new Electoral Commission report.
+Young people and those from minority ethnic backgrounds are also five also times more likely to be turned away from polling stations, according to a new Electoral Commission report.

 Polling by Opinium commissioned by London Labour showed 20% of people aged between 18 and 34 do not have the required ID, compared with 12% in the 35-49 bracket and 13% of 50 to 64-year-olds.